joaoflf/galois/README.md

 * Implement the AST executor ✅
 * Perform some load benchmarks ✅
 * Implement custom storage engine based on LSMTrees 🔁
+* Implement a rough version of the Avro binary encoding 📥
+* Have Galois use this Avro encoding 📥